Unleash/unleash/website/docs/reference/unleash-context.md

 When interacting with custom context fields in code, they must be accessed via the Unleash Context's `properties` map, using the context field's name as the key.

-### Creating and updating custom context fields

-You can create as many custom context fields as you need.
-You can update custom context fields after they have been created.
-You can change everything about the definition except for the name.

 ## Add a custom context field

 To add a custom context field in the Admin UI, do the following: